sarahbethlangley/BooWho/README.md

  Everyday more spooks, ghouls, ghosts, and spirits are facing mounting homelessness in our community.
-At BooWho?!, we strive to protect housing rights for the paranomral by connecting them with the right house and the right living people to share their homes, lives, - and afterlives - with
+At BooWho?!, we strive to protect housing rights for the paranormal by connecting them with the right house and the right living people to share their homes, lives, - and afterlives - with